apache/shardingsphere-elasticjob-ui/README.md

 ### ShardingSphere ElasticJob UI Backend

-shardingsphere-elasticjob-lite-ui-backend、shardingsphere-elasticjob-cloud-ui-backend is a standard spring boot project.
+shardingsphere-elasticjob-lite-ui-backend, shardingsphere-elasticjob-cloud-ui-backend is a standard spring boot project.

 ## How to Build